Received a reminder, final notice or summons?

 - Telephone payment line – pay the full amount of the arrears via the telephone payment line.
 Tel: 0330 088 3709.
 You then need to pay your next instalment on or before the due date stated on your original bill.

-What will happen if you do not pay the Reminder
+What will happen if you do not pay the reminder

 If you do not pay the amount you owe within 7 days of the date of issue of the reminder notice, you may be sent a summons after a further 7 days as you will lose the right to pay by instalments.